 - Stay in unique hotels.
 Participate in many interactions with local people.

 Professor Silverman spent the first half of her adult life in Peru as an archaeologist and since then has conducted more than ten years of contemporary research in Cuzco.
 This study-abroad experience offers an insider’s view of the country.
-Your preparation for Peru begins on campus with the preparatory mini-course designed to give you the historical and cultural background knowledge necessary to make the most of your Peru experience.
+Your preparation for Peru begins on campus with preparatory sessions designed to give you the historical and cultural background knowledge necessary to make the most of your Peru experience.
 Then the educational adventure continues in Peru.